Dnmartinoo/Clojure-Graphic-Animation/README.md

 The application is organized around several responsibilities.

-### Language processing
+### Instruction evaluation

-Responsible for converting the source code entered by the user into a representation that can be evaluated by the virtual machine.

-Depending on the final implementation, this layer may include:

-- Tokenization
-- Parsing
+The virtual machine reads the user program sequentially and dispatches each character to its corresponding operation.

+The evaluator supports:

+- Pixel coordinates and frame time
-- Syntax validation
+- Stack manipulation
-- Instruction or expression construction
+- Arithmetic and bitwise operations
-- Error reporting
+- Comparisons
+- Conditional error modes
+- Counted and nested loops
+- Explicit error propagation

 ### Virtual machine